bobbytonev/KOS-RPI3/README.md

 - NOTE

-StyleManager, UsbUtils, FileCache and KEnvironment need to be run as root FileCache needs to know where HOME folder is (HOME=/path/to/home FileCache) XDG_RUNTIME_DIR needs to be set or KEnvironment will fail.
+StyleManager, UsbUtils, FileCache and KEnvironment need to be run as root.\
+FileCache needs to know where HOME folder is (HOME=/path/to/home FileCache).\
+XDG_RUNTIME_DIR needs to be set or KEnvironment will fail.

 ## Download